lightbend/reactive-cli/README.md

 [![GitHub version](https://img.shields.io/badge/version-0.9.0-blue.svg)](https://github.com/lightbend/reactive-cli/releases)
 [![Build Status](https://api.travis-ci.org/lightbend/reactive-cli.png?branch=master)](https://travis-ci.org/lightbend/reactive-cli)

-This project is a component of [Lightbend Reactive Platform Tooling](https://developer.lightbend.com/docs/reactive-platform-tooling/latest/).
+This project is a component of [Lightbend Orchestration for Kubernetes](https://developer.lightbend.com/docs/lightbend-orchestration-kubernetes/latest/).
 Refer to its documentation for usage, examples, and reference information.

 `reactive-cli` is a CLI tool, `rp`, that can inspect Docker images created by [sbt-reactive-app](https://github.com/lightbend/sbt-reactive-app) and generate resources for Kubernetes and potentially other target platforms.